Staff

 Named Nurse

 A qualified mental health nurse with post registration experience and training in the care of people with eating disorders.
 Your named nurse will oversee your nursing care on the ward and will meet with you regularly to review your progress.
-Langley Ward operates a team nursing system and each shift you will be allocated a nurse from within your named nurse team.
+Welford Ward operates a team nursing system and each shift you will be allocated a nurse from within your named nurse team.
 A named nurse is sometimes referred to as your key worker.

 Occupational Therapists